DeLeb86/openspace_organizer/README.md

 ## The Mission

-Your company moved to a new office.
-It's an open space with 6 tables of 4 seats.
+Your company moved to a new office with an open space having 6 tables of 4 seats each.

-As many of you are new colleagues, you come up with the idea to change seats every day to get to know each other better by working side by side with your new colleagues.
+Many of you are new colleagues, so you come up with the idea to change seats every day to get to know each other better while working alongside your new colleagues.

-You will create a script that runs each day to re-assign everybody to a new seat.
+You will create a Python script that runs each day to reassign everybody to a new seat.

 ### Must-have features

-You want to build a program that allows you to (i) get a list of colleagues from an Excel file and (ii) place them ***randomly*** on the different tables of the open space.
+You want to build a program that allows you to (i) get a list of colleagues from an Excel file, and (ii) place them ***randomly*** at the different tables of the open space.

 #### The default setup of the open space is 6 tables of 4 seats → 24 seats ####

-- The program can take a filepath as an argument to load the list of colleagues
+- The program takes a filepath as an argument to load the list of colleagues
 - The program distributes at random the people on the existing tables and says how many seats are left
 - The program can gracefully deal with the possibility of having too many people in the room

-### Nice-to-have features

-Once you have a basic program, you want to make it more interactive and more configurable.
-Below are a couple of suggestions.

-- Allow the possibility to ask the program to display the current repartition:
+- The program has functionality to display the repartition at any given point:
   - The number of people in the room
   - The number of available seats in the room
   - The number of seats that are left

+### Nice-to-have features

+Once you have a basic program, you want to make it more interactive and more configurable.
+Here are a couple of suggestions:

-- Allow the possibility to define the room setup from a `config.json` file
+- Add the possibility to change interactively the setup and rerun the program
-- Allow the possibility to change dynamically the setup and re-run the program
+- Add the possibility to outsource (part of) the room setup from a `config.json` file
-- Allow the possibilty to add someone in the room (for instance, a new colleague arriving or someone being late)
+- Add the possibility to add someone in the room (for instance, a new colleague arriving or someone being late)
-- Allow the possibilty to add a table if the room is full
+- Add the possibility to add a table if the room is full
+- Add the possibility to integrate an Excel "conditions" list → _X wants to be seated next to Y_, or _X doesn't want to be seated next to Y_
 - Improve the algorithm to avoid having someone alone at a table
-- Allow the possibility to integrate an Excel "black" list → _X wants to be seated next to Y_, or _X doesn't want to be seated next to Y_
-- Create an HTML page to interact with your program in a browser:
-  - Allows to choose any Excel file from your computer
-  - Allows you to interact with the different features of the program and to execute it

 ### Quality Assurance